rosell23/rosell23/README.md

 I am a developer from 🇪🇸.
 I am mostly interested in OS/kernel development, machine learning, and gamedev.

-I also like music and mathemathics.
+I also like music, languages

-> I am most active at SourceHut.
+> I am also active at SourceHut.